 I do this strictly as a labor of love, and don’t get paid for my work.
-If you love my work, leaving a comment, sharing or liking the post helps, but if you really want to support my work, I have a Ko-Fi that you can support.
+If you love my work, leaving a comment, sharing or liking the post helps, but if you really want to support my work, I have a Ko-Fi and a Patreon that you can support.
 Every little bit helps!

 Logo, header and background by Cassidy of the Bad Game Hall of Fame.